alco/ExReminder/README.md

   some exposure to the Erlang's syntax but also review some of the things you have learned in the [Getting Started][1] guide.

+* Erlang's official website has a short [tutorial][9] with pictures that briefly describe Erlang's primitives for concurrent programming.

 * I have mentioned that the code for this tutorial is based on a chapter from the great [Learn You Some Erlang for Great Good!][5] book.
 It is an excellent introduction to Erlang, its design principles, standard library, best